onury/docma/doc/docma.filters.md

         <td><code>String</code></td>
         <td><b><code>$nt</code></b></td>
         <td>
-            Normalizes the number of spaces/tabs to multiples of 2 spaces, in the beginning of each line.
+            Normalizes the number of spaces/tabs to multiples of 2 spaces, in the beginning of each line.<br />
             Also available as <code>docma.utils.normalizeTabs(string)</code>
         </td>
     </tr>